 In the interest of client safety and to help ensure the competence of registrants, Massage Therapists are expected to practise within their scope of practice and are expected to use their professional judgment when deciding to use a particular modality.
 The scope of practice is a description of the expertise and training of the profession.
 The Massage Therapy scope of practice is found in section 3 of the Massage Therapy Act, 1991.

 It is expected that when providing care, RMTs rely on the Massage Therapy Competency Standards, the profession’s knowledge base obtained through their Massage Therapy training, to determine the appropriate treatment plan for the client, based on the assessment.
-If, while developing the treatment plan, it is determined that a modality not originally taught in the Massage Therapy programme is more appropriate, the RMT must consider several factors before proceeding.
+If, while developing the treatment plan, it is determined that a modality not originally taught in the Massage Therapy program is more appropriate, the RMT must consider several factors before proceeding.
 The first thing that needs to be considered is whether or not the particular modality is the best choice for treatment for the client and why.
 Massage Therapists must then consider whether the new technique will provide an assessment of the soft tissue and joints of the body, treat and prevent physical dysfunction of the soft tissue and joints, develop, maintain, rehabilitate or augment physical function, or relieve pain through the use of manipulation.
 If so, then it can be argued that this new technique fits within the scope of practice and the RMT can proceed once they have received informed consent from the client.

 Is acupuncture considered within the Massage Therapy scope of practice, and if so, can I do acupuncture and include it in a Massage Therapy receipt?